nikogura/nikogura.com/src/content/blog/production-ready-is-a-handoff.md

 That mostly comes down to declaring what it needs — CPU and memory requests and limits, sized from something you actually measured, not guessed.
 Those numbers aren't bookkeeping; they're how the scheduler protects every other workload from this one, and they decide who gets starved or evicted when a node is contended.
 A service with no declared bounds is a service that can take its neighbors down with it under load, and "it was fine in the demo" is not a capacity statement.

-If you didn't load test it — drive it past its expected peak, find the knee where it saturates and the point where it fails — then your requests and limits are a wish, and your saturation alert is a number someone invented.
+If you didn't load test it — drive it past its expected peak, find the point where it saturates and the point where it fails — then your requests and limits are a wish, and your saturation alert is a number someone invented.
 You say you don't know what resources it needs?
 You don't know how to simulate traffic?
 Sounds like you have some more work to do.

 I have been told that Apple's Satellite Connectivity group models **virtual planets** and satellites in orbit around them.
 Granted, that's Apple.
-They do have more than a few resources at their command.  **I** wanna model virtual planets!
-I wouldn't have a clue how to even get started, but how cool is that?
+They do have more than a few resources at their command than the average company.  (**I** wanna model virtual planets!
+I wouldn't have a clue how to even get started, but how cool is that?)

 The same logic covers security, because [security and operability are one practice](/blog/security-is-infrastructure), not two.
 Least privilege — a narrowly scoped identity, no wildcard permissions — is just blast-radius control: when something is compromised, and eventually something is, least privilege decides whether it's an incident or a breach.
 Secrets come from a secret manager, never baked into an image or committed to git or printed in a log.
-An insecure service is an incident with a delay on it.
+An insecure service is an incident with a delay fuse on it, and trust me, that fuse is lit.

 ## The Data Is the One Thing Git Can't Rebuild